Zoesgithub/MtBNN/README.md

     python main.py -h

 Some toy data are given in *testdata* folder.
+The format of input files should be the same as these toy examples.

 ## requirement
 Python 2.7.14